Audrey Jolly Therapy

 · If you need to cancel out of the retreat for unforeseen circumstances and we are not able to rent the room, the participant will be required to cover the cost.

-*An initial online interview will be scheduled for first-time participants to ensure this retreat is a fit.
-Access to psychotherapy prior to and following the retreat is beneficial but not required.
+*An initial online conversation will be scheduled for first-time participants to ensure the retreat is a good fit.
+This retreat does not provide psychotherapy.
+Participants who are currently in therapy may wish to discuss their participation with their therapist and ensure appropriate support before and after the retreat.
 For further information or questions, feel free to contact me.

 Contact: Audrey Jolly audreyjollytherapy@gmail.com